heinemannj/eebus-go-controlbox-simulator-app/README.md

 - Download the source code of this repository
 - Run npm install inside the root repository folder
 - Now follow either the `Development` or `Build binary` steps

+For a Linux setup follow this [debian installation guide](./docs/debian-installation-guide.md).

 ## Development